University Granth Nirman Board: Publications

 The Board publishes reference books for courses in various fields which are taught at university level in the state.
 These reference books are prepared by the experts in the relevant fields.
 As these books are published for students, they are kept inexpensive.

 The UGNB publishes books in Gujarati at a break-even prices for university and college students.
 By 2015, it has published over 1485 books in the humanities, social sciences, basic sciences, applied sciences, law, education, agriculture, animal husbandry and veterinary sciences, journalism, commerce and management, as well as dictionaries.

 In 2011, UGNB published trilingual terminological dictionaries in 33 subjects.
-In 2014, it published the edition of Meghadūta, a lyric poem by Kālidāsa, with translation in five Indian languages: Sanskrit, Hindi, Gujarati, English and Marathi.
+In 2014, it published an illustrated "coffee-table" version of Meghadūta, a lyric poem by Kālidāsa, with translations in five Indian languages: Sanskrit, Hindi, Gujarati, English and Marathi.

 Controversies

 The Indian National Congress (INC) protested and asked for recall of Gujarat ni Rajkiya Gatha (The political history of Gujarat) published by the Board.
 The INC cited inaccuracies in the book for the reason.
 The National Students' Union of India (NSUI) accused the Board of corruption in purchase of a car and using funds for activities other than publishing.
 The Board had denied the accusations.